-C. Building height shall not exceed the width of the lot or the maximum height allowed by the zone, whichever is most restrictive.
+B. Building height shall not exceed the width of the lot or the maximum height allowed by the zone, whichever is most restrictive.

-The building height is 21'.
-That is shorter than both the maximum height allowed by the zone and the width of the zone.
+The building height will not be changed.
+It is 21', which is shorter than both the maximum height allowed by the zone (35') and the width of the lot (55').

 C. Building Size: Residential floor area shall not exceed 55% of the effective lot area on lots with less than 5,000 square feet.
 "Effective Lot Area" is the gross horizontal area of a lot minus any portion of the lot encumbered by a recorded driveway or road easement.
 "Residential Floor Area" is the amount of all livable space including basements and bonus rooms.